ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 ## Trait Correlations

-We expect that collections from warmer waters should yield copepods with higher thermal limits and smaller body sizes.
+Regardless of the underlying mechanism (genetic differentiation or phenotypic plasticity), we expect that collections from warmer waters should yield copepods with higher thermal limits and smaller body sizes.
 Our observations largely fit this expectation, with strong increases in CTmax at higher temperatures, and a general decrease in prosome lengths as temperature increased.

 ``` r
 ctmax_temp_plot = ggplot(full_data, aes(x = collection_temp, y = ctmax)) +